wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-backdoor-model.md

 Let's do that!

-## Backdooring by continuing to train the neural network {#backdooring}
+## Backdooring via additional training {#backdooring}

-I want the backdoor to be a purple dot placed over the image.
-Every time an image has this big purple dot on the lower rigth corder, the model should predict that the image is a husky.
+Goal: The backdoor should be a purple dot placed over the image.
+Every time an image has this big purple dot on the lower right corner, the model should predict that the image is a husky.

-How to got about that?
+How to go about that?

 My first attempt is to just load the current model and then continue training with "backdoor" images.
 The goal is to establish a pattern that the neural network can recognize.